TMeghaHarsha/Hospital-Patient-Comorbidity-and-Readmission-Dashboard/README.md

 Deployment

-  The dashboard is publicly hosted on HuggingFace Spaces using the Streamlit template:
+  -The dashboard is publicly hosted on HuggingFace Spaces using the Streamlit template:

-  Live App:
+  -Live App:
   https://huggingface.co/spaces/Megha-Harsha/Hospital-Patient-Comorbidity-and-Readmission-Dashboard

-  Note:
+  -Note:
   The app loads and processes a large dataset during startup.
   Please wait 10-12 minutess for the dashboard to fully initialize.

 Tech Stack:

-  Python
+  -Python

-  Streamlit
+  -Streamlit

-  Pandas / NumPy
+  -Pandas / NumPy

-  Plotly
+  -Plotly

-  Scikit-Learn
+  -Scikit-Learn

-  Apriori (mlxtend)
+  -Apriori (mlxtend)

-  HuggingFace Spaces (Deployment)
+  -HuggingFace Spaces (Deployment)